sebastiencs/icons-in-terminal/README.md

 ### Emacs integration

-Copy the file `build/icons-in-terminal.el` in your load-path.
+Make a link of the file `~/.local/share/icons-in-terminal/icons-in-terminal.el` in your load-path.
 ```el
 (require 'icons-in-terminal)
 (insert (icons-in-terminal 'oct_flame))